Dysgeusia: Miscellaneous causes

 Xerostomia, also known as dry mouth syndrome, can precipitate dysgeusia because normal salivary flow and concentration are necessary for taste.
 Injury to the glossopharyngeal nerve can result in dysgeusia.
 In addition, damage done to the pons, thalamus, and midbrain, all of which compose the gustatory pathway, can be potential factors.
 In a case study, 22% of patients who were experiencing a bladder obstruction were also experiencing dysgeusia.
 Dysgeusia was eliminated in 100% of these patients once the obstruction was removed.
 Although it is uncertain what the relationship between bladder relief and dysgeusia entails, it has been observed that the areas responsible for urinary system and taste in the pons and cerebral cortex in the brain are close in proximity.

+Dysgeusia can be a symptom of head and neck cancer.
+In this case it often present together with having dry mouth.

 Dysgeusia often occurs for unknown reasons.
 A wide range of miscellaneous factors may contribute to this taste disorder, such as gastric reflux, lead poisoning, and diabetes mellitus.
 A minority of pine nuts can apparently cause taste disturbances, for reasons which are not entirely proven.

 Certain pesticides can have damaging effects on the taste buds and nerves in the mouth.
 These pesticides include organochloride compounds and carbamate pesticides.

 Damage to the peripheral nerves, along with injury to the chorda tympani branch of the facial nerve, also cause dysgeusia.
 A surgical risk for laryngoscopy and tonsillectomy include dysgeusia.
-Patients with the burning mouth syndrome, most likely menopausal women, often have dysgeusia as well.
+Patients with burning mouth syndrome, primarily menopausal women, often have dysgeusia as well.